Last Updated on

 One for you…

-So a mobile friendly website is obviously good for the customer.
+Your mobile SEO strategy to create a user friendly website is obviously good for the customer.
 Business acumen 101: what’s good for the customer is good for you.

 Not only do 69 percent of smartphone users say that they are more likely to buy from companies with great mobile sites (BrightEdge), according to Google, 40% of people prefer to use mobile devices to complete the whole shopping process, from researching the product to buying it.